reload/php-fpm/README.md

 ## PHP extensions

-The images come with the following tools installed and enable:
+The images come with the following extensions installed and enabled:

+- apcu
 - bcmath
 - calendar
 - ctype